 You try to do your part for the environment.
 You compost when you can, buy organic fruits and vegetables, and you even go out of your way to purchase pesticides that claim to not harm the environment.
 We only have one earth, and you want to do your part to preserve it.
 Good for you.
 But is everything you are doing truly “good” for the environment?
-Or green methods?
+Or green pest control methods?

 First off, what exactly does it mean by “going green”?
 Green products help keep harmful toxins from leaking into the ground, contaminating the soil and our drinking water and, well, causing havoc with the environment.
 Recycling and using recycled products is another way to help reduce the amount of garbage we toss into the landfills.
 Going green also means effectively managing your power consumption as well, including your need for fossil fuels, as in the gasoline used in your car.